 Pear and plum trees grow at the bottom of the slope.
 There are white and purple figs, walnut and hazelnut trees.

 We've been undecided about the cypress trees.
 They've grown much too tall and bushy even though they get thinned out each time and they also block the view across the countryside to the distant mountains.
-Mr. P. only managed to cut the crown out of one of them and trim the branches that are growing too near a row of fruit trees.
+My husband only managed to cut the crown out of one of them and trim the branches that are growing too near a row of fruit trees.
 Then the branches have to be cut up and tidied away, which is time consuming.

 As well as the pear blossom, the apple and peach blossom looks pretty and, of course, we hope there'll be no winds and frosts to damage the emerging fruit.
 My sister-in-law, as I've mentioned before, gathers our fruit and adds it to her own produce.
 If there's a glut of fruit she makes jam or bottles it.